-A fabric which will ravel at the cut edges need extra care when sewing.
+A fabric that will ravel at the cut edges needs extra care when sewing.
 If you have a tightly woven fabrics it may not ravel at the edges.
 Knits never ravel at the edges but thin knits tend to roll which is unattractive.
-An excessive raveling tendency is a not a good sign.
+An excessive raveling tendency is not a good sign.

 6 What is the fabric weight?

-A fabric is lightweight , medium weight, heavy weight etc. Lightweight fabrics usually have a loose weave.
-Heavy weight fabrics usually have a tight weave
+A fabric can be lightweight, medium weight, heavyweight or anything in between.
+Lightweight fabrics usually have a loose weave.
+Heavyweight fabrics usually have a tight weave.

 Fabric weight is also dependent on the yarn used.

-You cannot gauge a fabrics quality by looking at its weight – it is more indicative of what you can use the fabric for.
-For eg a thin cotton fabric is better suited for warm climates.
+You cannot gauge a fabric’s quality by looking at its weight – it is more indicative of what you can use the fabric for.
+For eg. a thin cotton fabric is better suited for warm climates.
+That does not mean it is inferior.
 Thick cotton is better suited for making a bag etc.